 VPN Kill Switch Protect You from IP Leaks

-A VPN Kill Switch is like a guardian for your personal information.
-It instantly shuts your device’s connection in case of any network disruptions.
-Learn possible reasons for your VPN disconnections and understand how a VPN kill switch protects you against IP leaks.
+In this article, you’ll learn all of the possible reasons for your VPN disconnections and understand how a VPN kill switch protects you against IP leaks.
 We will also discuss the different types of VPN kill switches available today.
+Let’s dive in.

 VPN-Sheild